-- 1. Submit complete, timely, and accurate annual reports for the operating year: - (a) Programmatic report by January 15 [Link] - (b) Financial report by January 31 [Link] - 2.
-Maintain at least eight active members. - 3.
-Approve a branch constitution and bylaws document. - 4.
-Elect a minimum of five branch officers per the branch constitution and bylaws. - 5.
-Hold three public programs: - Recognize Black History Month in February. - Recognize Founder's Day, on or around the official founding of ASALH, September 9. - Recognize Founder Woodson's birthday on or around his official birthdate, December 19. - 6.
-Represent the branch at the Annual Conference and chartering ceremony; preferably the elected president or another officer and the historian will attend. - 7.
+- 1. Submit complete, timely and accurate annual Financial Report for the operating year by January 31st. - 2.
+Maintain at least eight (8) active members - 3.
+Approve a branch constitution and bylaws document - 4.
+Elect a minimum of five (5) branch officers per the branch constitution and bylaws - 5.
+Hold three (3) public programs: - Recognize Black History Month in February - Recognize Founder's Day, on or around the official founding of ASALH, September 9 - Recognize Founder Woodson's birthday on or around his official birthdate, December 19 - 6.
+Represent the branch at Annual Conference and chartering ceremony, preferably the elected President or another Officer and Historian will attend. - 7.
 Participate on branch calls led by the VPM with the appropriate representation, and disseminate the information received. - 8.
 Develop an Operating Plan to be implemented in the first year as a chartered branch.